Hearing Aid FAQ

 What types of hearing aids does Franklin Hearing Center carry?

 Our office carries all circuits and styles that are currently available.
 Since we are an independent office, we are not restricted to one brand.
 This means we can help you to choose what is most appropriate and customize it to your specific hearing loss, your lifestyle and your financial concerns.
-Brands currently dispensed through this office include (but are not limited to): Lyric, Phonak, ReSound, Rexton, Siemens, Sonic Innovations, Starkey, Unitron and Widex.
+Brands currently dispensed through this office include (but are not limited to): Lyric, Oticon, Phonak, ReSound, Signia (formerly Siemens), and Starkey.

 Do any of the hearing aids Franklin Hearing Center carry have wireless capabilities?